-One of the most common and universal methods of lifting a motorcycle is using paddock stands, especially the rear for that all important chain maintenance.
+One of the most common and universal methods of lifting a motorcycle is paddock stands, especially the rear, for that all-important chain maintenance.

-They’re easy to use, quick to grab and relatively inexpensive to buy but there are a few things you’ll want to give thought to when you set out to buy one – something we’ll be exploring over the coming segments.
+They’re easy to use, quick to grab and relatively inexpensive to buy, but there are a few things you’ll want to consider when you set out to buy one – something we’ll be exploring over the coming segments.

 Value, strength, ease of use